Meet Our Staff

 Lindsey Drake | Central Access Navigator

 I was born and raised right here in Lincoln, NE.
 I attended Northeast High School.”
 Once a Rocket always a Rocket!”
 I began working at The HUB in 2007.
 My current role is the Central Access Navigator.
 In this role, I work with youth who are aging out of foster care and helping them with resources they may need.
-In the past, I have facilitated H2O with the parenting classes at Lincoln High, North Star, Northeast, Southeast and East High Schools.
+In the past, I have facilitated H2O with the parenting classes at Lincoln High, North Star, Northeast, Southeast, Bryan and East High Schools.
 I worked with youth in our Project HIRE program on helping them become employable in the community.
 I also worked with youth, who need assistance with accessing community services, such as housing, DHHS benefits etc. I spent 3 years working at Lincoln High School as part of the High School Graduation Initiative I’ve pretty much done it all!

 Favorite HUB Moment